Biological Products:

 Alternatives to chemicals are to use mechanical means to spray the influent or clean water over the foam and use gravity to compress the foam.
 Using the influent is the easiest, since you are not diluting the tank with extra water and shortening the retention time in the systems in you use additional clean water.

+Simple sprayers can be made or purchased.
+This was used onsite with just a submersible pump, and some PVC piping.
 This was a trial for a chocolate factory wastewater treatment plant and again, influent spray was used to knock down the foam.
 Side benefits of doing that are it kept down the temperature a little bit, circulated and mixed the aeration basin and helped add a little bit more D.O. to the system as opposed to using chemical antifoams.

-Some wastewater plants use spray for older plants with foaming as a physical control method instead of using antifoams.
+Some wastewater plants use spray for older plants with foaming as a physical control

 If you have an activated sludge wastewater plant, many times minor process changes coupled with close monitor and control of the biomass can help quicken upset recovery or just increase process efficiency.
 Not all wastewater plants need biological additives.
 Some just need to improve the "critical 5" parameters.